-2,200 Subdivision improvement plans reviewed annually 14,873 building permits valued at \$2.0 billion issued annually
+2,200 Subdivision improvement plans reviewed annually 14,913 building permits valued at \$1.9 billion issued annually

 Public Works' Municipal Services Core Service Area (CSA) is responsible for the development of safe, sustainable, and resilient communities.
-As such, the CSA provides quality of life programs and services that enable sustainable and resilient developments, environmental protection, social equity, quality of life, and economic development within Los Angeles County.
-Services provided include efficient project entitlement, permitting, and inspection of residential, industrial, and commercial developments; code enforcement and property rehabilitation programs; graffiti abatement services; initiatives to bridge the digital divide; and administers the Office of Oil and Gas.
+As such, the CSA provides programs and services that enable sustainable and resilient developments, environmental protection, social equity, quality of life, and economic development within Los Angeles County.
+Services provided include efficient project entitlement, permitting, and inspection of residential, industrial, and commercial developments; code enforcement and property rehabilitation programs; graffiti abatement services; initiatives to bridge the digital divide; and administration of the Office of Oil and Gas.